 Early Notables of the Wheelhouse family (pre 1700)

-More information is included under the topic Early Wheelhouse Notables in all our PDF Extended History products and printed products wherever possible.
+Another 134 words (10 lines of text) are included under the topic Early Wheelhouse Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: